Metal Slug X: Super Vehicle-001 (Neo Geo)

 - ＴＥＳＴ７ ｆｏｒ ＮＡＫＡＴＵＫＡ it's simply a Mission 1 claiming that it's Mission 3.
 There is no music, no props to jump on (e.g. the first building you see) like the original stage.
 Getting to the building with the three towers, you will fight Morden in a chopper.
 Taking him out will end the mission and continues off to the proper game, Mission 4 and beyond.

 - ＴＥＳＴ８ ｆｏｒ ＴＡＧＵＣＨＩ is a section of Mission 2 claiming that it's Mission 4.
-There is a Slug Flyer in the beginning with a few mortar infantries.
-As you go up, various crabs will spawn from out of nowhere, and as you reach the last leg before the boss area, various coins and mummy jars will spawn out of thin air.
+There is a Slug Flyer at the beginning with a few mortar infantries.
+As you go up, various crabs will spawn from out of nowhere, and as you reach the last leg before the boss area, various coins, and mummy jars will spawn out of thin air.
 Like the YOKO-SHU and NISHINO test stage, upon reaching the boss area the screen scrolls slowly like when encountering the boss, but the boss never shows up.

 SFX and BGM test screen.